Yaroslav-Maloshuk/Yaroslav-Maloshuk/README.md

 ### Hi, I'm Yaroslav 👋

-I'm Yaroslav Maloshuk a Junior Machine Learning Engineer with more than 1 year of experience.
+I'm Yaroslav Maloshuk a Junior QA Manual Engineer with more than 3 months of experience.
 Experienced both in Front-end and Back-end technologies.

 📫 Reach me out!